madanmx/MAXIV2025-Data-processing-for-Beginners/README.md

 https://gitlab.desy.de/thomas.white/crystfel/-/blob/0.11.1/doc/articles/tutorial.rst

-If you need to know more about geometry refinement using the new crystfel version please send an email to madan.mx@gmail.com
+If you need to know more about geometry refinement using the new crystfel version please send an email to madan.mx@gmail.com Please let me know if there is any suggestion for the improvements.